haiphucnguyen/haiphucnguyen/README.md

 ## 🚀 What I'm Building

+I'm building [FlowInquiry](https://github.com/flowinquiry) as a side project to dive deeper into frontend development and user experience — after years of working primarily on backend systems.
+It’s my way of learning modern tools like React, Next.js, and TailwindCSS while designing interfaces that feel intuitive and helpful for real users.

-### [FlowInquiry](https://github.com/flowinquiry) – Smarter Ticket & Project Management
+### FlowInquiry – Smarter Ticket & Project Management

-FlowInquiry is my flagship side project — an open-source, self-hostable alternative to tools like Jira and Zendesk.
+FlowInquiry is an open-source, self-hostable alternative to tools like Jira and Zendesk.
 It brings together:

-- ✅ **Project management** with kanban boards, support for iterations and epics
+✅ Project management with Kanban boards, support for iterations and epics
-- ⚙️ **Custom workflows** with dynamic transitions and SLA compliance
+⚙️ Custom workflows with dynamic transitions and SLA compliance
-- 🧠 **AI-powered activity insights**  (ChatGPT, Ollema)
+🧠 AI-powered activity insights (ChatGPT, Ollama integration)
-- 📬 **Real-time notifications** (WebSocket, Slack, Email)
+📬 Real-time notifications (WebSocket, Slack, Email)
-- 🌐 **Cloud-native deployment** via Docker, Helm, Terraform, K8s
+🌐 Cloud-native deployment via Docker, Helm, Terraform, and Kubernetes

-Built for modern teams who want full control over their tooling — without enterprise complexity.
+Built for modern teams who want full control over their tools — without enterprise complexity.

 ---